 Stickers!
 They have lots of stickers at the dollar store, so I grabbed some and a pack of colored notecards.
 I’ll use the stickers to document points and the notecards as a way of displaying them.

 This method can be used to track points in any of the games that we’ve listed so far in this post (basketball, football, or the target game), or it can be used as a way of simply tracking correct guesses.

 Stickers and notecards are also a simple way of documenting good behavior in the classroom!

 I would always grab these while I was teaching because their uses are limitless.

 I would put questions and answers on these sticks and ask students to make pairs.
 I would put point values on them as a way of keeping track of points during a game.
-I would put student’s names on the sticks for picking groups or random assigning fo tasks in the classroom.
-So many different uses and you can get a whole pack (like those in the picture) for just a buck!
+I would put students’ names on the sticks for picking groups or randomly assigning tasks in the classroom.
+So many different uses, and you can get a whole pack (like those in the picture) for just a buck!

 #11 | Colorful Pipe Cleaners